 Do you feel slightly uncomfortable while talking about the longevity of your relationship?
 The mere question “Where is this going?” from your partner seems to make you lose control or shut off entirely from them.
 If they ever bring up things like marriage or kids, you literally want to bolt in the other direction.

 3. Snoopy should be your new name

-Because nothing your partner says seem to put your racy mind at ease, so you snoop.
+Because nothing your partner says seems to put your racy mind at ease, so you snoop.
 And you snoop a lot.
-Checking their phone to see what new WhatsApp text they got, or secretly getting to know their passcode so you can check their phone while your partner is in the shower – all add up to your raging bouts of trust issues.
+Checking their phone to see what new WhatsApp text they got or secretly getting to know their passcode so you can check their phone while your partner is in the shower – all add up to your raging bouts of trust issues.

 4. You believe them…but not quite

-Your attention is spent more on finding loopholes in his stories rather than genuinely listening to it.
-You are trying to fathom “what exactly” did he do?
+Your attention is spent more on finding loopholes in her stories rather than genuinely listening to what she has to say.
+You are trying to fathom “what exactly” did she do?
 Where were the men involved that she is conveniently leaving out of the story that she is telling you?

 5. You hate when they go places without you

-7. Always think of the worst possible scenario
+7. Always thinking of the worst possible scenario

 You expect that your partner will eventually betray you and you constantly look out for relationship red flags, which is why parting with them temporarily makes you think that they probably have another relationship going on the side.
-If you go too long (maybe an hour or two) without contact you automatically assume he is out doing someone nasty at the back of a pub.
-You don’t need any proof or hint of their wrongdoing you just keep assuming the worst in everyone.
+If you go too long (maybe an hour or two) without contact, you automatically assume your partner is out doing someone nasty at the back of a pub.
+You don’t need any proof or hint of their wrongdoing.
+You just keep assuming the worst in everyone.